-Revise Subsection 13.1.D, page 5, column 2, paragraph 4, as follows:
+Revise Subsection 13.1.D, page 5, column 2, by adding a new 5th paragraph, as follows:

 Total and Permanent Disability Claims - Regular

 For a total and permanent disability claim, the lender must submit-in addition to the preceding items 1 through 5-a completed Discharge Application: Total and Permanent Disability or other form(s) approved by the Department.
 The lender must also submit a record of any payments received after the date the physician completed and certified the discharge application.